ervaude/fs_code_snippet/Documentation/Administrator/Index.rst

 -------------

 * The TemplateRootPath can be overwritten with constant ``{$plugin.tx_fscodesnippet.view.templateRootPath}``.
 However the fallback mechanism of
-``FLUIDCONTENT`` could be used as well to override the default template.
+``FLUIDTEMPLATE`` could be used as well to override the default template.

 * In the constant editor the **theme** of the code snippet can be adjusted according to the themes shipped by prism.js.